T4jgat/T4jgat/README.md

 Backend developer
 -----------------

-I've been into programming since I was in high school, designing simple HTML pages and programming a console calculator in python.
-I started to seriously consider my career path as a programmer in the last years of high school.
-A year ago I entered Astana IT University and am actively studying programming both at the university and on my own.
-At the moment I stopped on Java Spring Framework stack.
-But I am also actively studying other technologies, such as Node.js for myself.
-I have quite a few pet projects, which you can see here.
+Since high school, I’ve been passionate about programming, starting with HTML and Python.
+My serious pursuit of a programming career began in my final years of high school.
+I’m currently a student at Astana IT University, where I’m actively learning programming.
+I’m focusing on the Java Spring Framework, but I’m also exploring Node.js.
+I have several personal projects that I’m proud of.
 Welcome💫

 *   🌍  I'm based in Astana
 *   ✉️  You can contact me at [tmtmtm1423@gmail.com](mailto:tmtmtm1423@gmail.com)